flaviagiammarino/blog-website/blog/inflation_autopilot.rst

 .. code:: python

+    # Define the name of the target time series
     target_name = "CPIAUCSL"

+    # Define the transformation code of the target time series
     target_tcode = 7

+    # Define the number of autoregressive lags of each time series
     n_lags = 1

 After that, we extract the list of complete time series included in all vintages used for the analysis.

 .. code:: python

+    # Get the list of complete time series included in all vintages from 2023-01 to 2025-01
     series_names = get_common_series(
         start_vintage="2023-01",
         end_vintage="2025-01",